malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness.md

 We appear to perceive certain external and internal senses and data sources, while not perceiving others.
 For example, we don't have direct access to arbitrary long term memories and it seems quite reasonable to assume that access to long term memory requires some sort of background lookup.
 But our ability to infer the inputs to the main high-level processor is limited by what it can output.
 That limitation alone could be the explanation for what we perceive within phenomenal experience vs what we don't.
 Alternatively, perhaps the processor is capable of selecting any of its inputs and allowing them to pass through un-transformed.
 Or perhaps the real answer is somewhere in between or a mixture of the two.
 In brief, the question is about how "lossy" the transformation is from input to output.

 Considerations:
-* are some inputs treated differently to others so that there is a clear distinction between those than can be processed and fed directly to output vs those that can't?
+* are some inputs treated differently to others so that there is a clear distinction between those that can be processed and fed directly to output vs those that can't?
 * does the processing itself, through a combination of evolution and learning, select some inputs more strongly and reflect them in the output more accurately than others?
-* are there evolutionary limitations in what the state model can represent, that could mean that certain inputs are effectively hidden from representation?
+* are there evolutionary limitations in what the state model can represent, which could mean that certain inputs are effectively hidden from representation?

 ## Split between Working Model, State Model, and Actions
 It is not clear what distinctions exist between working memory, the state model, and how actions are represented.
 The self-observed distinction between state model and working model can be summarised as: